 Homepage of the site 'What to do with your life?'

-What is the perversion of the educational system?
+What is the perversion of the school system?

 The two dimensions of education